dmitryduev/ztf-wd/readme.md

 cd ztf-wd
 ```

-Create file secrets.json with the Kowalski login credentials and admin user/password for the website:
+Create `secrets.json` with the `Kowalski` login credentials and admin user/password for the website:
 ```json
 {
   "kowalski": {